 As director of strategic partnerships at the Foundation for Food & Agriculture Research (FFAR), Dr. Kashyap Choksi support’s the Foundation’s public-private partnership model by establishing strategic partnerships and identifying non-federal matching resources and partners.
 Choksi successfully secures FFAR’s congressionally mandated matching funding for promising, but unmet, research in food and agriculture.

 Choksi received a doctorate in public administration and policy from Virginia Tech.
 He also earned a master’s degree in international affairs and a Master of Public Administration from Ohio University.
-His received his law and in economics degrees at the University of Madras, India.
+He received his law and economics degrees from the University of Madras, India.